SANdood/ActiON-Dashboard/README.md

 * Click on "Code" button on top right of the page
 * Click "Publish" button then "For Me" option

-Install dashboard instances via SmartThings Mobile
+Install dashboard instances via SmartThings Mobile App
 ======

 1. Go to Dashboard of SmartThings Mobile App